 Figure 52: Frequency of Early Complaints by Corridor

-The SR 522 and I-405 South corridors struggle with reliability, and a trip missed to an early departure may mean a long and unpredictable wait for the next trip, triggering a complaint.
+The SR 522 and I-405 South corridors struggle with reliability, and a trip missed due to an early departure may mean an unpredictable wait for the next trip, triggering a complaint.
+Buses should never leave early.

 SERVICE DELIVERY